Vin-2709/Customer-Review-Analysis/README.md

 # Customer-Review-Analysis

-A simple dashboard-based system to analyse customer reviews and visualise insights.

 🎯 Project Overview
 This project implements a full data analytics pipeline, designed to transform raw customer feedback into an actionable, multi-page Power BI dashboard.